Now you can identify the underlying causes to your child’s learning problems

 - Spend hours doing schoolwork?
 They often have to stay in at recess or bring their schoolwork home in order to get it done.

 - Know they have an assignment, but cannot remember what it is?
 And it’s too late to call a friend and find out what the assignment is.

 - Have trouble understanding the directions?

 - Work up to their abilities?

 Finally, there is a way to find out if your child actually has learning problems, dyslexia, or learning disabilities.

-Bonnie Terry has developed an assessment tool that parents can use to screen their own child for possible learning problems, learning disabilities, or dyslexia.
-The comprehensive informal assessment tool is very easy to use to get a clearer understanding of your child’s learning issues.
+Bonnie Terry has developed an assessment tool that can be done online with Bonnie to screen their own child for possible learning problems, learning disabilities, or dyslexia.
+The comprehensive informal neuro-developmental behaviorally-based assessment is very easy to do online with Bonnie Terry to get a clearer understanding of your child’s learning issues.
 You will be able to see both your child’s strengths as well as their weaknesses.
 Once you have the knowledge about your child’s learning difficulties, you become the ‘expert’ on your child.
 You now know what has been holding your child back and you can now be pro-active and address your child’s learning disabilities, learning problems, or dyslexia.